electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/_index.md

 - 105.6 kWh gross / 99 kWh net on Audi Q8 e-tron 55 / e-tron S

 Today's Audi e-tron 55/S has a consumption between 19.1kWh/100km and 25.2kWh/100km depending on version and equipment trim.
 It is expected with new power electronics and some improved aerodynamics
-Audi will be able to lower this to 18.6kWh/100km - 24.7kWh/100km This will give the new Audi Q8 e-tron 55 / Audi Q8 e-tron S a WLTP range between 400km and 532km (248 miles - 330 miles). (up from 343km-452km)
+Audi will be able to lower this to 18.6kWh/100km - 24.7kWh/100km This will give the new Audi Q8 e-tron 55 / Audi Q8 e-tron S a WLTP range between 400km and 532km (248 miles - 330 miles). (up from 343km-452km)(213 - 280 miles).
+This means an increase of 16%.

 We will know more when the Audi Q8 e-tron is finalized and tested by WLTP standards.
+The latest rumor is it is expected to be presented in September 2022.

 ## Audi Q8 e-tron exterior